 Massachusetts Dog Bite Attorneys

 Dog bites can leave their victims with lifelong physical and emotional scars, particularly on young children.
 If you or your child has been bitten by a dog, it’s important to know exactly what your legal rights and options are in Massachusetts.
-The legal team at DiBella Law Offices, P.C. has been successfully representing Bay State injury victims for 12 years and can answer any legal questions you may have.
+The legal team at DiBella Law Offices, P.C. has been successfully representing Bay State injury victims for nearly two decades and can answer any legal questions you may have.
 Call the DiBella Law Offices, P.C. today for a free consultation.
-We have offices in Burlington (781) 262-3338 and Methuen (978) 327-5140.
+We have offices in Burlington and Methuen.